DataBiosphere/terra-examples/programmatic_execution_of_notebooks/README.md

 Use WDL to programmatically execute a Jupyter notebook from start to finish.
 The notebook is executed on a new, clean virtual machine (as opposed to where you normally run notebooks interactively).
-This is useful not only for reproducibility and provenance, but to specifically confirm that the notebook does not depend on any local dependencies (e.g., files or Python/R packages) installed where you normally use Jupyter interactively.
+This is useful not only for reproducibility and provenance, but to specifically confirm that the notebook does not have unaccounted for dependencies on local files or Python/R packages installed where you normally use Jupyter interactively.

 This workflow will:
 * Optionally install a list of Python packages before executing the notebook.
-  * This is because a kernel restart is often necessary to make use of Python packages installed during notebook execution time.
+  * This is useful because a kernel restart is often necessary to make use of Python packages installed during notebook execution.
   * For R package dependencies, have the notebook install them at the beginning of the notebook.
 * Optionally pass parameters to the notebook via [Papermill](https://papermill.readthedocs.io/) to change its behavior.
 * Save the executed `ipynb` file (containing cell outputs) as a result of the workflow.